 Mr. Damji explained over the phone last week that sudden interest in Ossington Avenue isn’t necessarily shocking.
 “Retail has become more of an experiential experience.
 As retailers drive higher online sales, they look for retail spaces in neighbourhoods that speak to the culture of their brand”, he said.

-American luxury brand Shinola opened its first Canadian store over the summer at 1000 Queen Street West.
+American luxury brand Shinola opened its first Canadian store over in the summer of 2016 at 1000 Queen Street West.
 Shinola opted for a 1,800 square foot space on Ossington, rather than open a store in Yorkville like most luxury retailers.
-"When [Shinola] looked at other retailers on Ossington, it aligned with their brand really well," says Mr Damji.
-"They have a hard corner spot at Queen and Ossington, which tackles both markets of Ossington and Queen Street West".
+“When [Shinola] looked at other retailers on Ossington, it aligned with their brand really well,” says Mr Damji.
+“They have a hard corner spot at Queen and Ossington, which tackles both markets of Ossington and Queen Street West”.

 Vancouver apparel brand Reigning Champ has opened their first Toronto location in the Ossington neighbourhood.
 According to Mr. Damji, Reigning Champ discovered that their brand had a strong presence in the Toronto market through online sales.
 Despite Reigning Champ initially focusing on opening their first location on Queen Street West, Mr. Damji says an Ossington store is more of a brand statement for them.
 “As they drive higher online sales, they look for stores that speak to the culture of their brand.”